 Let's quickly admit that a life of faith will not result in perfect obedience.
 I wish it did, but we all know it doesn't.
 Even so, our life of faith should nevertheless be evident.
 So, as we enter the day ahead, let's refocus our hearts on the One we trust.
-As we do, may we also commit ourselves to doing what is right, loving mercy, and walking humbly with our God.
+As we do, may we also commit ourselves to do what is right, to love mercy, and to walk humbly with our God.
 That sounds like a good plan of action for the day ahead.
 Care to join me?